mnlynam/pike13-reports/README.md

 # Pike13 Reports

 Browser bookmarklet for running and sharing Pike13 admin reports.
-Queries the Reporting API v3 directly, displays results in a draggable dark-theme panel, and copies formatted tables for pasting into Slack or email.
+Queries the Reporting API v3 directly, displays results in a draggable dark-theme panel, and copies formatted tables for pasting into Slack, Slack Canvas, or email.

 ## Reports